-CGU SUPPORTING BROKERS AND THEIR SMALL BUSINESS CUSTOMERS IMPACTED BY COVID-19
+CGU SUPPORTING BROKERS & SMALL BUSINESS CUSTOMERS IMPACTED BY COVID-19

 Frequently Asked Questions

-As the situation around COVID-19 rapidly develops, we will continuously review our position and update our broker partners via this page.
-The responses shown here supersede previous releases from CGU.
-The below information is current as at 23 April 2020.
+As the situation around COVID-19 rapidly develops, CGU will continuously review our position and update our brokers through this page.
+The responses on this page supersede previous releases from CGU.

 What premium deferral initiatives are available?